sfarr-epcc/gromacs_bpg/docs/cookbook/cookbook.rst

 Broadly the same considerations as for single-node use apply with regards to determining an optimal choice of number of MPI ranks x OpenMP threads and GPU offloading options.
-However currently (GROMACS 2020) offloading of coordinate updates and constraints is not possible when running on more than one node as this restricts GROMACS to run on a single rank and hence on a single node.

-Offloading PME calculations to GPU can currently (GROMACS 2020) only take place on a single rank using a single GPU.
+Offloading PME calculations to GPU can only take place on a single rank using a single GPU (GROMACS 2022).
 The performance advantage this typically gives over CPU-based PME computation on a single or small number of nodes can therefore start to diminish when running on larger numbers of nodes thanks to the growing compute power